Best chainsaws 2024: top picks for power, speed, and safety features, tried and tested by experts

 The bottom line

 🔎 The Sun Joe 24V-X2-CS16 48-Volt IONMAX Cordless Chain Saw is a lightweight model with lots of advantages for beginners, from the fact that no tools are needed to tighten the chain to the oil level being visible.
-Capable of cutting 15.5-inch limbs, it’s good for pruning tasks but not for felling large trees. ★★★★
+It can cut 15.5-inch limbs and’s good for pruning tasks but not for felling large trees. ★★★★

-The Sun Joe 24V-X2-CS16 48-Volt IONMAX Cordless Chain Saw comes with two 24V batteries and a 16-inch bar.
-If you’re just beginning to use chainsaws and want to handle basic pruning tasks, it’s a wise pick.
+The Sun Joe 24V-X2-CS16 48-Volt IONMAX Cordless Chain Saw has two 24V batteries and a 16-inch bar.
+I tested this one in the backyard and think it's a great starter chainsaw.

 Swipe to scroll horizontally